1 Samuel 1:9-20 · 1 Samuel · Updated April 25, 2026

 Summary

-This passage from 1 Samuel 1:9-20 is significant because it recounts the heartfelt prayer of Hannah, a woman deeply distressed by her inability to have children.
+The passage from 1 Samuel 1:9-20 recounts the heartfelt prayer of Hannah, a woman distressed by her inability to have children.
 The story takes place in Shiloh, where the temple of the LORD is located.
 Hannah is married to Elkanah, who loves her despite her barrenness, but she is tormented by her rival, Peninnah, who has children.
 During a visit to the temple, after a meal, Hannah rises and goes to pray.
 Eli, the priest, is sitting by the temple's entrance as Hannah begins her prayer (1:9).

 After this encounter, Hannah leaves with a changed demeanor, no longer sad, and she eats (1:18).
 The next morning, she and her husband Elkanah worship before the LORD and return home to Ramah.
 In time, the LORD remembers Hannah, and she conceives a son.
 She names him Samuel, acknowledging that she asked for him from the LORD (1:19-20).
-The passage concludes with the fulfillment of Hannah's prayer, establishing the birth of Samuel as a direct response to her earnest plea.
+The passage concludes with the fulfillment of Hannah's Prayer, establishing the birth of Samuel as a direct response to her earnest plea.
+The primary conclusion of Hannah's Prayer in 1 Samuel 1:9-20 is the power of sincere, fervent prayer.
+The passage shows the direct relationship between Hannah’s earnest plea and the fulfillment of her request by God.
+Her prayer is not merely a petition for a child but an act of faith and dedication.
+Hannah’s vow to dedicate her son to the LORD shows her willingness to align her desires with God's purposes.
+This moment matters because it establishes the birth of Samuel, a key figure in Israel’s history, as a result of divine intervention responding to human faithfulness.

 Chiastic structure